Trigger Orchestrated campaigns using a signal trigger-signal

 Add parameters for the signal payload (optional) parameters

-You can pass parameters in the trigger signal and use them in your campaign in the execution context—for example, in targeting, conditions, or expressions.
-Define each parameter in the schedule settings first, then pass its value when you call the trigger API.
+You can pass parameters in the trigger signal and use them in your campaign in the execution context — for example, in targeting, conditions, or expressions.
+Define each parameter in the schedule settings first, then pass its value when you call the trigger API or when you map parameters from an upstream campaign’s End activity (see below).

 1. Open the campaign scheduler and select Add parameter.